jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 ## Help
 ### Navigation
-Navigate FastingReporter by using the Dashboard, Fast List, Entry List and Daily List buttons at the bottom of the screen.
+Navigate FastingReporter by using the Dashboard, Fast List, Entry List, Daily List and Settings buttons at the bottom of the screen.

 ### Dashboard
 It displays a central compact look at Fast, Fast List, Entry List and Daily List.
 When the screen height is small